Eyap53/UnityTemplate_XR/README.md

-# Unity Template - Beta - URP
+# Unity Template - XR

-A template to start a Unity project with the beta version and the URP rendering pipeline.
+A template to start a XR project with Unity (beta version and URP rendering pipeline).

 It already has :
 - gitignore configured.